FangRuoqing/tp/docs/DeveloperGuide.md

    Expected: A meeting named "interview" with John Doe on 23rd March 2024 from 4 PM to 5 PM replaces the previous meeting.

 ### Viewing all contacts with meetings:
+1. View all contacts with meetings.

+   1. Prerequisites: Have contacts with meetings.

-i.
-Test case: `viewmtgs`<br>
+   1. Test case: `viewmtgs`<br>
    Expected: List of all contacts with scheduled meetings is displayed.

+2. No contact found with meetings.

+   1. Prerequisites: There is no meeting added to any existing contact.

+   1. Test case: `viewmtgs`<br>
+      Expected: Error message indicating that no contact found with meetings.

 ### Adding a remark to a person: